Doncic scores 37, Mavericks rout Trail Blazers 132-92

 TIP-INS

 Blazers: The Blazers had won three straight games coming into Sunday.
 But their defense, which ranks 29th in the league, is still a concern.
-According to Terry Stotts, the Blazers have had one complete defensive performance in the last three wins.
+According to Stotts, the Blazers have had one complete defensive performance in the last three wins.
 “You look at our last three games, we played an outstanding six minutes of defense against New Orleans.
 The next game against New Orleans we played four complete quarters.
 Dallas is a tough team to guard with Luka and the way they space the floor.
 But in the fourth quarter, it was a solid effort.”

 Mavericks: One of the factors in a tough night for Kristaps Porzingis in Friday’s game were two early offensive fouls.
 Porzingis was called for fouls while attempting jump shots, with his elbows catching Blazers players in the face.
 The Mavericks are trying to help coach him out of it, but they can only do so much.
 “He can swing them higher and miss the guy’s face is one correction that can be made,” Mavericks coach Rick Carlisle said.
 “What he’s doing is he’s stepping off to create space.
 It’s unlucky.
 It happened twice the way it did and I think he made both shots.
 It’s an adjustment that needs to be made.
 It’s a unique play.
 You don’t see many other 7-3 guys making a footwork play like that with that kind of skill.
 We will do our best to make sure it doesn’t happen again, but you can never say anything definitely for sure.”